alloy-ch/ops-ci-aws/README.md

 ```shell-script
 ansible-galaxy collection install --force git+https://github.com/ringier-data/ops-ci-aws.git,7b60ddc245bc416b72d8ea6ed7b799885110f5e5
 ```
-A note for all the `ansible-galaxy collection install` examples above: `ansible-galaxy` itself does not handling the upgrade if the remote collection has a higher version than the locally installed one, according to [this Github issue](https://github.com/ansible/ansible/issues/65699).
+A note for all the `ansible-galaxy collection install` examples above: `ansible-galaxy` itself does not handle the upgrade if the remote collection has a higher version than the locally installed one, according to [this Github issue](https://github.com/ansible/ansible/issues/65699).
 To overcome this problem, either we use `--force` to *always* overwrite the local installation no matter whether the version is newer or older, or we use `--upgrade` to "force" the installation if (and only if) the remote version is newer than the local one.